-RBC GAM may obtain trade execution, prime brokerage, trustee, custody, recordkeeping, valuation, securities lending, and other services for its investment funds, including the Fund, from affiliated entities.
-RBC GAM applies the same criteria when reviewing and approving any broker for use, regardless of whether the broker is an affiliate of RBC GAM and has adopted policies and procedures to oversee affiliated service providers.
+• RBC GAM may obtain trade execution, prime brokerage, and other services for its clients and investment funds, including the Fund, from affiliated entities.

+RBC GAM applies the same criteria when reviewing and approving any broker for use, regardless of whether the broker is an affiliate of RBC GAM and has adopted policies and procedures to manage any conflicts of interest that may arise.